3rd Lithuanian Vanguard Regiment: Great Sejm 1788-1792

 The regiment was stationed in Mazyr & Loyew (1789), Mazyr (1790), Strzeszyn (1791), Vilkaviškis (Oct 1792).

 War in Defence of the Constitution

 The regiment fought in the battle of Zelwa.

 Kościuszko Uprising

 The unit partook in the battles of Krupczyce, Brzesc, Maciejowice, Praga.

 Uniforms

-In the Polish Army Museum, there is a yellow metal plume-holder from 1776–89, which is enamelled with the king's cypher (turquoise), a crown (blue and gold), wreath (blue with red ribbons) and metal feathers (turquoise and red).
+In the Polish Army Museum, there is a yellow metal plume-holder from 1776 to 1789, which is enamelled with the king's cypher (turquoise), a crown (blue and gold), wreath (blue with red ribbons) and metal feathers (turquoise and red).
 The officers had blue konfederatkas, which were adorned with white cockades and plumes, whereas the towarzycz had blue belts.
 On their left shoulders, the troopers had blue shoulder straps.